rootlifted/n4h/docs/_posts/2020-04-26-learning-to-crawl.md

 How to delete a container (in case you have royally mucked it up):
 ```
 user@host ~ % n4h % docker container ls -a
 CONTAINER ID   IMAGE            COMMAND       CREATED          STATUS                     PORTS   NAMES
 f749d99eff10   rootlifted/n4h   "/bin/bash"   20 hours ago     Exited (0) 8 minutes ago           n4h_sandbox
-e26bc87dfc29   rootlifted/n4h   "/bin/bash"   20 hours ago   Exited (0) 1 minutes ago           noodle
+e26bc87dfc29   ubuntu           "/bin/bash"   30 seconds ago   Up 9 seconds                       angry_thompson
-user@host ~ % docker container rm noodle
+user@host ~ % docker container rm angry_thompson
 Error response from daemon: You cannot remove a running container db2bbf2f946795e65b4a1a3600b929a866212cb35884baa14cdcb15cc41c6dd4.
 Stop the container before attempting removal or force remove
-user@host ~ % docker container stop noodle
+user@host ~ % docker container stop angry_thompson
-noodle
+angry_thompson
-user@host ~ % docker container rm noodle
+user@host ~ % docker container rm angry_thompson
-noodle
+angry_thompson
 user@host ~ % n4h % docker container ls -a
 CONTAINER ID   IMAGE            COMMAND       CREATED          STATUS                     PORTS   NAMES
 f749d99eff10   rootlifted/n4h   "/bin/bash"   20 hours ago     Exited (0) 8 minutes ago           n4h_sandbox
 user@host ~ %
 ```

-As you can see I have made some instructive errors on purpose.
+As you can see I have made some premeditated educational errors.
 First, to illustrate that you cannot create two containers with the same name.
 If you do not specify a name (i.e. omit the `--name=...` part), *Docker* generates fun ones for you.
 And second, to slip in an additional command (`stop`), which realistically you will rarely need due to the way we use containers interactively, i.e. not running them as a web-server or database say.

-Thus concludeth the *Docker* ceremony.
-Next time ... we dive into `*nix`!
+Thus concludeth the *Docker* sermon.
+Next time ... we dive headlong into `*nix`!